-Since working as an Investment Banker on Wall Street in the 1980s and then as a Clinical Social Worker in New York City in the 1990s, I’ve been combining business experience with people wisdom to help develop extraordinary leaders.
+Since working as a Wall Street Investment Banker in the 1980s and then a Clinical Social Worker in the 1990s, I’ve been combining business experience with people wisdom to support extraordinary leaders for almost 20 years.

-After living in Philadelphia for ten years, and New York City for twenty years before that, I’ve met a lot people who think they’re great leaders… and a few of them actually are.
-I’ve gotten to know who’s the real deal, and who’s not; who’s full of potential, and who’s just full of themselves.
-In my experience, great leaders value truth, especially when it’s about them and the things they need to change.
-So I’ve developed a fairly sophisticated “BS meter” that I use to save my clients a lot of time in their leadership development.
+Living in Philadelphia for ten years and New York City for twenty years before that, I’ve met a lot people who think they’re great leaders – and a few of them actually are.
+I’ve gotten to know who’s the real deal and who’s not; who’s full of potential and who’s just full of themselves.
+In my experience, one thing great leaders value is the truth, especially when it’s about them and the things they need to change.
+So I’ve developed a fairly sophisticated “BS meter” that I use to save my clients valuable time in their leadership development.

 I expect you’re here because leadership is important to you.